Kishimita/Kishimita/README.md

 - 👋 Hi, I’m @Kishimita
-- 👀 I’m interested in the world of Data Science
+- 👀 I’m interested in the world of Data Science, Data Analytics, and Mathematics.
-- 🌱 I’m currently learning C++, and python!
+- 🌱 I’m currently Learning about Data Analytics, Machine Learning, and Artifical Intelligence.
-- 💞️ I’m looking to collaborate on anything cool tbh
+- 💞️ I’m looking to collaborate on building usefull applications!
-- 📫 I use discord for things related to compueters and math so reach me here! https://discord.gg/k6ZZDrUa
+- 📫 I use discord for things related to Data Analytics, Machine Learning, Artifical Intelligence, Software Engineering and Mathematics so reach me here! https://discord.gg/k6ZZDrUa

 <!---
 Kishimita/Kishimita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.